sut-ai/notes/notebooks/19_intro_to_mdp/index.md

 ## Real Life Example

 In a TV quiz show, there are several levels.
-At each level, if the participant answers the question correctly, he / she will receive some prize.
-If the participant's answer is wrong, the participant leaves the competition empty-handed.
-Before each stage begins, the participant can decide whether to continue or withdraw and leave with reward that he / she already earned.
+At each level, if the participant answers the question correctly, they will receive some prize.
+If the participant's answer is wrong, they leave the competition empty-handed.
+Before each stage begins, the participant can decide whether to continue or withdraw and leave the game with the reward which they already earned.

-Beside states defined for each level, There are three terminal states of *Win*, *Lost* and *Quit* in the game.
+Beside states representing each level, There are three terminal states of *Win*, *Lost* and *Quit* in the game.
 Actions in each state are quit and play.
-The player will go to the quit state with probability of 1 if he / she decide to take action quit. otherwise he / she will pass the level i by probability of `win_ratio[i]` and go to the state which is for the next level.
+The player will go to the quit state with probability of 1 if they decide to take action quit. otherwise they will pass the level i by probability of `win_ratio[i]` and go to the state which represents the next level.

-So we can model the problem of play / quit decision as a MDP as below.
+So the play / quit decision problem can be modeled as an MDP as below.

 <p align="center">
 <image src="quiz.png">
 </p>

-Considering $100, $200, $300, $400 and $500 as rewards and 0.9, 0.7, 0.6, 0.3, 0.1 as win ratio for levels 0 to 4 respectively, The model can be implemented as below
+Considering $100, $200, $300, $400 and $500 as rewards and 0.9, 0.7, 0.6, 0.3, 0.1 as win ratio for levels 0 to 4 respectively, The model can be implemented as below.

 ```Python
 quiz_levels = [f'{i}' for i in range(5)]